DanJang/Udacity_Project_Titanic_via_Tableau/Project_Titanic_using_Tableau.md

     # export for Tableau
     dfSM.to_csv('titanic-data_similarity.csv')

 #### Detail.3.
-New columns for Ticket/Cabin naming convention analysis[¶](#Detail.3.-New-columns-for-Ticket/Cabin-naming-convention-analysis) {#Detail.3.-New-columns-for-Ticket/Cabin-naming-convention-analysis}
+New columns for Ticket/Cabin naming convention analysis

 In [5]: